Trystan-C/CC-ASM/README.md

 ## Testing
 This section covers running the existing CC-ASM test suite.
-For guidance on writing additional tests for yourself, seeing the `CONTRUBITNG.md` in the `test` subdirectory.
+For guidance on writing additional tests for yourself, see the `CONTRUBITNG.md` in the `test` subdirectory.

 To run the existing test suite, run the following from the project root: